Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ![](Introduction_to_stats_files/figure-html/modeAndMedian-1.png)<!-- -->

-While measures of central tendancy don't tell us much about how our data are actually distributed, they can tell us if our data is **skewed**, basically just whether or not our data are perfectly semetrical.
-If our **mean, median, and mode are all equal**, then we know our data are symetrical and **not skewed** in the negative or positive direction, if our **mean is lower than our median and mode** then we call our data **negatively skewed**, and if our **mean is higher than our median and mode**, we say our data is **positively skewed**, don't worry too much about knowing the specifics of each of these terms, just know that not all data are symetrical, and if they aren't we say they're skewed.
+While measures of central tendency don't tell us much about how our data are actually distributed, they can tell us if our data is **skewed**, basically just whether or not our data are perfectly symmetrical.
+If our **mean, median, and mode are all equal**, then we know our data are symmetrical and **not skewed** in the negative or positive direction, if our **mean is lower than our median and mode** then we call our data **negatively skewed**, and if our **mean is higher than our median and mode**, we say our data is **positively skewed**, don't worry too much about knowing the specifics of each of these terms, just know that not all data are symmetrical, and if they aren't we say they're skewed.

-That's all the measures of central tendancy you need to know, so now let's move on to measures of dispersion
+That's all the measures of central tendency you need to know for most applications, so now let's move on to measures of dispersion

 ## Measures of dispersion